 Welcome to my revised website.
 If you know where you're going, the navigation tabs above are ready.
 If not, I really can't help you.

 If you've stumbled in here from the Wider Web and aren't sure if this is where you want to be, allow me to briefly introduce myself.
-I'm an Associate Professor in the Department of Biological Sciences at Moravian College in Bethlehem, Pennsylvania, USA.
+I'm a Professor in (and currently chair of) the Department of Biological Sciences at Moravian College in Bethlehem, Pennsylvania, USA.
 If you're looking for some other Christopher Jones, best of luck.

 Here's a thought for today (and for the ages) on mankind.
 Caveat lector.